blowb/blowb-doc/setup-host/postfix.rst

 Configure Postfix
 =================

+.. index:: Postfix
+   mail transport agent
+   see: MTA; mail transport agent
+   see: email; SMTP
+   SMTP
+   seealso: SMTP; mail transport agent
+   seealso: mail transport agent; SMTP

 `Postfix`_ is a popular mail server and is the default mail transport agent on RHEL/CentOS 7.
 Postfix on the host system will serve two purposes: sending admin notification mails to our email inbox, and acting as the mailer for the Internet services that we will install later (such as registering email confirmation, notification, etc).
-In this section, we will configure a minimal postfix instance, e.g. no associated domain, no incoming mails from outside accepted.
+In this section, we will configure a minimal Postfix instance, e.g. no associated domain, no incoming mails from outside accepted.

 Install and Enable Postfix
 --------------------------

 Postfix is installed and enabled by default on RHEL/CentOS 7.
-Just in case, we can check whether postfix is installed and running by running the following two commands:
+Just in case, we can check whether Postfix is installed and running by running the following two commands:
 ::

    rpm -qa | grep postfix
    systemctl status postfix

-Or just simply run the following commands to install and enable postfix:
+Or just simply run the following commands to install and enable Postfix:
 ::

    sudo yum install postfix